 If the higher ambient temperatures subject tires to a higher failure rate, the age of the tire also figures importantly into the failures.
 Again, something tire manufacturers have known and have apparently been waiting patiently for years to be regulated about, well, by someone.

 When you buy a “brand new” tire from a retailer you expect, well, a “brand new” tire.
 You may not get what you expect.
-Apparently tires can sit on shelves for 2, 3, 6 or more years before being sold.
+Tires can sit on shelves for 2, 3, 6, or more years before being sold.
 All that time, the tires are being exposed to the air, drying the rubber out and aging while they sit there on the shelf.
 They still look brand new; they still have great tread depth; and they still smell new; but they have been degrading the whole time.
+This can result in the tire not lasting as long, or being as trustworthy, as what you would expect from something “new.”

 So, how can you tell the age of your tires?
 Not easy with many tire manufacturers.
 The special coding used on many tires can only be found by crawling under the car and looking at the inside of the tire.
 The codes will give you tire size, location of manufacture, and the date of manufacture.
 The date is the important part.